 In the case below, QR codes have been created for prefabricated wall elements:

-Made to solve Revit users‘ problems and help optimize their work, the exceptional functionality of Sort Mark is the flexibility it offers in creating rules for numbering configurations.
+Made to solve Revit users‘ problems and help optimize their work, the exceptional functionality of Smart Documentation is the flexibility it offers in creating rules for numbering configurations.
 The configurations are created by choosing parameters in each dialog section.

 Coordinates of pilings

-Writing the coordinates of circular Revit elements, such as pilings for deep foundations, has never been so easy, as it is with Sort Mark:
+Writing the coordinates of circular Revit elements, such as pilings for deep foundations, has never been easier.

 Grid numbering in Revit

-And with Sort Mark, you will never need to follow-up on the grid numbering again:
+You will never need to follow up on grid numbering again.